covidgreen/covid-green-backend-api/CONTRIBUTING.md

 1. SemVer-major changes in this repository must be merged by a lead maintainer.
 1. In case it is not possible to reach consensus in a pull-request, the decision is left to the lead maintainers team.

+Recommendations to help region specific forks maintain a clean mergeable code base while at the same time support region-specific changes can be found in [REGION_FORK_RECOMMENDATIONS.md](REGION_FORK_RECOMMENDATIONS.md).

 ## Releases

 Declaring formal releases remains the prerogative of the Lead Maintainers.
 Do not bump version numbers in pull requests.